Print

 Description

 These blackened mahi mahi tacos are sure to become your new favorite fish tacos!
-Perfectly seasoned tender fish, juicy salsa, creamy sauce and a big squeeze of lime- perfection!
+Perfectly seasoned tender fish, juicy pineapple corn salsa, creamy chipotle sauce and a big squeeze of lime… perfection!

 Ingredients